International Graduate Students

 - have earned an acceptable baccalaureate degree from an accredited institution or one approved by a Ministry of Education or

-- will have earned an acceptable baccalaureate degree from an accredited institution or one approved by a Ministry of Education, the term immediately prior to enrollment.
+- will have earned an acceptable baccalaureate degree from an accredited institution or one approved by a Ministry of Education by the term immediately prior to enrollment.

 Three-Year Baccalaureate Degrees